alistair0111/HackerRankSolutions/README.md

 HackerRankSolutions
-Solutions for all problems in python
-Solutions are names with the problem names.
+Solutions for most of the practice problems in python Solutions are names with the problem names.
 Cheers to problem solving